-For most owners, that responsibility takes the form of conscientiously caring for the dogs in our homes –- socializing them to become good canine citizens; cleaning up after them curbside; and ensuring they have good veterinary care, nutrition, a warm bed — if not the couch — and an avalanche of squeak toys and rawhides.
+For most people, being a responsible dog owner takes the form of caring for our dogs.
+That means socializing them to become good canine citizens, cleaning up after them, and ensuring they have good veterinary care, nutrition, a warm bed — if not the couch — and toys and treats.

-We acutely understand that just one rogue dog or irresponsible breeder or inaccurate media portrayal can have a devastating impact on the whole breed.
-And so our responsibility widens even more: We support breed rescue, participate in getting-to-know-you events like Meet the Breeds, join campaigns against breed-specific legislation, contribute to research initiatives to find genetic markers, and redouble our dedication to health testing and breeder education.
+We acutely understand the importance of representing our breed.
+And so our responsibility widens even more.
+We support breed rescue, participate in getting-to-know-you events like Meet the Breeds, contribute to research initiatives to find genetic markers, redouble our dedication to health testing and breeder education, and so much more.

 Breeders of “new” breeds feel their responsibility especially heavily.
 Though dogs like the Sloughi and Cirneco dell’Etna and Nederlandse Kooikerhondje have existed for hundreds, if not thousands of years, they are relatively new to our shores.
 So their pioneering American breeders take great pains to make a proper introduction — going far beyond the immediate challenge of how to pronounce their names.

 And in the end, that’s where the motivation for stewarding our breed lies.
-Yes, all dogs are special, and every life precious, but for reasons that are as difficult to articulate as why one falls in love with one person and not another, a particular breed has simply stolen our hearts.
+Yes, all dogs are special.
+But for reasons that are as difficult to explain as why one falls in love with one person and not another, a particular breed has simply stolen our hearts.
 Actually, we gave those hearts willingly.
-As the fox said so eloquently, our breeds are unique to us in all the world –- nothing else can replicate the feel of their coats beneath our hands, their lively eyes reflecting back our love and affection, their presence echoing dogs that have come before, and hinting at those still to come.
+Our breeds are unique to us — nothing else can replicate the feel of their coats beneath our hands, their lively eyes reflecting back our love and affection, their presence echoing dogs that have come before, and hinting at those still to come.